ZIqinGX/Rainbow-poem/README.md

 The key words for today are machine learning, deep learning and baking.:)

-I have followed the tutorial and now I am going to do that again.
+I have followed the tutorial and now I am going to do that again. source of video is https://www.youtube.com/watch?v=yXT1ElMEkW8